Thndr

 Strategic opportunity: embedded finance and B2B revenue

 "Thndr is a Tier 1 business in its founding market.
 The June 2026 keynote confirmed the roadmap is real and being executed publicly – physical gold live, Visa card in CBE approval, AI support already at 90% CSAT.
-What is not yet built is the architecture that makes users costly to lose.
+What is not yet built is the retention architecture – the financial memory that makes each year on Thndr compound into something a user would not want to walk away from.
 Alpha v2 and the robo-advisory licence are announced but not live, and that execution window is exactly when incumbents decide to move.
 The next 18 months will determine whether Thndr becomes Egypt's category-defining financial platform or its best-known brokerage.
 Those are meaningfully different ceilings."

 Public sources only: Hammouda's public interviews and the June 2026 annual keynote; Disrupt Africa, Wamda, EnterpriseAM, Zawya/Reuters; Egypt App Store and Google Play ratings; Glassdoor search snippets; thndr.app support pages.
 No internal data was accessed.
 Review patterns are thematic, not verbatim.
 Everything here is open to challenge.